 How to Prevent Black Mold in your Garden

-Black mold can be a serious issue for your plants.
-If you are dealing with any kind of mold problem, it is best to remove any plant before it can spread all throughout your garden.
+Black mold can be a severe issue for your plants.
+If you are dealing with any mold problem, it is best to remove any plant before it can spread all throughout your garden.
 Black mold can be caused by pest insects such as aphids.
 Aphids will leave behind a sticky substance called honeydew.
-Not only does honeydew foster mold growth, but the substance will also attract ants.
+Not only does honeydew foster mold growth, but the content will also attract ants.

 The best way of preventing mold infestation is to get rid of aphids.
-A good way to detect them is to look on the leaves.
-They can come in a wide range of colors, but their main colors are brown, yellow or red.
-They can appear as a gel-like substance on a leaves.
+A good way to detect them is to look at the leaves.
+They can come in a wide range of colors, but their primary colors are brown, yellow or red.
+They can appear as a gel-like substance on leaves.
 You can simply pick them away or use an insecticide on them.
-Try using an organic insecticide such as citrus, pepper juice or fatty acids.
-This is the best way of killing any type of insect without harming your plants.
+Try using an organic pesticide such as citrus, pepper juice or fatty acids.
+This is the best way of killing any insect without harming your plants.
 They will also be a good way to keep the good insects like ladybugs around.
 You can also spray some water on your plants to keep these insects away.

 Other signs of mold infestation include a light dust on leaves or white spots on the leaves.
 If dealing with a mold problem, it is best to deal with the situation immediately.
 Mold can drain plant nutrients and will lead to a rotting of plants over time.
 Always keep an eye on your plants and be careful of weeds and insects that might spread disease.